PayPal deepens retail drive in Discover payments deal

 | SAN FRANCISCO

-SAN FRANCISCO EBay Inc's (EBAY.O) PayPal online payments service has gained access to millions of stores across the United States through an agreement with Discover Financial Services (DFS.N), extending its reach beyond the Web and into the physical world.
+SAN FRANCISCO EBay Inc's PayPal online payments service has gained access to millions of stores across the United States through an agreement with Discover Financial Services, extending its reach beyond the Web and into the physical world.

 Under the deal unveiled on Wednesday, PayPal will issue payment cards to its more than 50 million active users in the United States next year, which they can use to buy from merchants that already use Discover Network, which links more than 7 million U.S. retail locations.

 PayPal - which accounts for almost half of eBay's annual revenue - is expanding beyond its popular Internet payments service in search of new opportunities.
-In the past year, it has persuaded more than 15 retailers, including Home Depot Inc (HD.N) and Office Depot Inc ODP.N, to accept PayPal payments in their stores.
+In the past year, it has persuaded more than 15 retailers, including Home Depot Inc and Office Depot Inc, to accept PayPal payments in their stores.

-For Discover - the fourth-largest U.S. credit card issuer after Visa Inc (V.N), MasterCard Inc (MA.N) and American Express Co (AXP.N) - PayPal's large user base could generate significant transaction volume for its payments network.
+For Discover - the fourth-largest U.S. credit card issuer after Visa Inc, MasterCard Inc and American Express Co - PayPal's large user base could generate significant transaction volume for its payments network.

 Shares of eBay were up 2.7 percent at $47.08 at midday on Wednesday, after touching a multiyear high of $48.08 earlier in the session.
 Discover shares were up 4.2 percent at $38.57.